• Skip to primary navigation

 Zhoug

-A bright and fresh spicy cilantro sauce from Yemen.
-Bursting with flavor this simple sauce adds a new meaning to anything it is served with.
+A vibrant condiment, this fresh and spicy cilantro sauce from Yemen bursts with flavor and adds a new meaning to anything it is served with.

 5 from 2 votes